Somalia affair: March 4 killing

-Torture and death of Shidane Arone
+Torture and killing of Shidane Arone

 On March 16, 1993, Captain Michael Sox found 16-year-old Shidane Abukar Arone hiding in a portable toilet in an abandoned American base across from the Canadian base in Belet Huen.
 Believing he was attempting to sneak into the Canadian base to steal supplies, Sox turned him over to another soldier, who led the teenager to a bunker being used to house munitions.
 Arone protested, saying he had simply been trying to find a lost child.

 At 21:00, Sgt.
 Mark Boland replaced Master Corporal Clayton Matchee as guard of the prisoner, and ordered his foot bindings be removed and replaced with fetters, as the ropes were too tight.
 Warrant Officer Murphy took the opportunity to kick Arone "savagely", which was later taken to be implicit permission to abuse the prisoner.
 At this time, Matchee began his abuse of Arone by removing the captive's clothing and using it to crudely waterboard the youth until Boland objected, and Matchee left the bunker.

 At 22:00, Trooper Kyle Brown took over guard duty, and brought Matchee back with him.
 Brown punched Arone in the jaw, and was told by Boland, "I don't care what you do, just don't kill the guy", to which Brown replied that he wanted to "kill this fucker".
 Boland then joined Matchee and Matt McKay for beers in the mess hall, where Matchee spoke about what he wanted to do to Arone, and suggested he might put out cigarette butts on his feet.
 McKay suggested that Matchee might use a ration pack or phone book to beat the youth, as it would not leave any traces.